ReinfyTeam/Zuri/README.md

 **Zuri** attempts to enforce "vanilla Minecraft" mechanics, as well as preventing players from abusing weaknesses in Minecraft or its protocol, making your server more safe.
 Organized in different sections, various checks are performed to test players doing, covering a wide range including flying and speeding, fighting hacks, fast block breaking and nukers, inventory hacks, chat spam and other types of malicious behaviour.

-> ⚠️ **Spoon or Fork of Pocketmine-MP are not supported.** Do not try to create an issue, they will be closed automatically.
+> ⚠️ **Spoon or Fork of Pocketmine-MP are not supported.** Do not try to create an issue, it will closed automatically.

 😁 If you are interested with our projects, you may help us by:
 - [Donate via Ko-Fi](https://ko-fi.com/xqwtxon)